vn55/GettingData/CodeBook.md

 -------

 >The file contains 180 observations, one for each of 30 participants
 > by each of 6 activitites.
 There are 81 variables.
-The first variable denotes the participant and is called "Subject" The second variable denotes the activity to which the measurement refers and is called "ActivityLabel".
+The first variable denotes the participant and is called "Subject".
+The second variable denotes the activity to which the measurement refers and is called "ActivityLabel".
 The 79 average measurements are presented below.
 Each measurement is normalized and bounded within [-1,1].
 Due to the length of the names I used Camelcase to distinguish the individual parts of the variable names.
 The name of each variable represents a detailed description of its meaning.

 1. meanTimeOfBodyAccelerationSignalfromAccelerometerIntheXdirection
 2. meanTimeOfBodyAccelerationSignalfromAccelerometerIntheYdirection